sl4m/vm/README.md

   `rake reset`

-### After the box is set up and you modify chef recipies
+### After the box is set up and you modify chef recipes

   `rake vm:provision`

 #### Other Gotchas

-   `sudo dhclient` if your vm cannot connect to the internet
+   `sudo dhclient` if your vm cannot connect to the internet (this typically happens when you use different WiFi networks)